-This school has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
-The plan contains the yearly safety goals as determined by the students, staff, and parents.
-The school's Safety Committee developed the Safety Plan before it was presented to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
+Goss Elementary School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+The plan also contains annually updated safety goals as determined by the students, staff, and parents.
+The Safety Plan is developed by the Goss Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
 It was last updated January 15, 2009.
 The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.
-The Safety Plan contains a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, Internet policy, and nondiscriminatory policy on student rights and responsibilities.
+The Goss School Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, and nondiscriminatory policy on student rights and responsibilities.